Venus de Sireuil statuette - Dordogne-Perigord

 The statuette most likely stood there for centuries, lost in the depth of the gravel as it was partially damaged.

 Indeed, the Venus de Sireuil has no head, her arms are broken and her body shows clear marks of scraping and cutting.

-The statuette was handed over to Dr. Capitan, who had been in charge of the rescue and restoration of the superb Arènes des Lutèce in Paris.
+The statuette was handed over to Dr. Capitan, who had been in charge of the restoration of the superb Arènes des Lutèce in Paris.

 Capitan sent it to the Museum of National Antiquities in Saint-Germain-en-Laye where it completes the long list of prehistoric collections.